|Date of Birth||January 19, 1885|

 |Buried At||Mount Pleasant Cemetery, Toronto, Ontario|

-Francis Edward Wootton, MC, ED, OBE, served for more than four years during the First World War and was awarded the Military Cross in 1919.
+Lieutenant-Colonel (Retired) Francis Edward Wootton, OBE, MC, ED, served for more than four years during the First World War and was awarded the Military Cross in 1919.
 He enlisted again during the Second World War and served from 1939 to 1945.
-He was appointed to the Order of the British Empire.
+He was appointed an Officer of the Order of the British Empire in the last year of the war.
+He was also awarded the Canadian Efficiency Decoration for his long and meritorious service in the militia.

-Francis was born on 19 January 1885 in Niagara on the Lake, Ontario.
+Francis was born on 19 January 1885 in Niagara-on-the-Lake, Ontario.
 His father, Edward Wootton, was born in 1826 in Cambridge, England.
-Edward was a career soldier in the British army, enlisting in 1844 with the 16th Regiment of Foot and serving for the next 25 years in Great Britain, the Mediterranean, the West Indies and Canada.
-He spent the first 11 years with the 16th Regiment and the remaining time with the Royal Canadian Regiment of Rifles.
-He was discharged in Kingston, Ontario in 1870, at age 43, and he settled in Niagara.
+Edward was a career soldier in the British army, enlisting in 1844 with the 16th Regiment of Foot and serving for 24 years in Great Britain, the Mediterranean, the West Indies and Canada.
+He was with the 16th Regiment of Foot from 1844 to March 1857.
+He was married in Quebec in April 1857 to Sarah Murphy.
+He re-enlisted the following year and served with the Royal Canadian Rifle Regiment from 1858 to 1870.
+The Royal Canadian Rifle Regiment was a home defence unit that recruited veterans of the British army.
+During his twelve years with them Edward served in Quebec, Kingston, Ontario and St. John’s, Newfoundland.
+He was discharged in Kingston in 1870, at age 43, due to the disbandment of his regiment.
+He and his wife had at least six children: William James (1858), Edward John (1859), Sarah Ann (1861), Richard (1862), Edward George (1867) and Susan/Emma (1868).
+After his military career ended Edward and Sarah settled in Niagara, Ontario and Sarah died there in 1874, at age 39.

 Francis’ mother, Jane Bevin, was born in Niagara around 1857.
-Jane and Edward were married in 1882 and they had four sons: William Robert (1883), Francis Edward (1885), Alfred Collin (1887) and Charles Clare (May 1890).
-Edward was a labourer when they were married but an army pensioner by 1885.
+She married Edward in Merritton, Ontario in February 1882.
+They both listed their residence as Niagara and it was Jane’s first marriage.
+They had four sons: William Robert (1883), Francis Edward (1885), Alfred Collin (1887) and Charles Clare (May 1890).
+Edward was entitled to a British army pension but records show he supplemented this income by working as a labourer into the early 1880s.
 He passed away in November 1890, at age 64.
 When the 1891 census was taken Jane was living in Niagara with the four boys and operating a general store.
 Sadly the youngest son, Charles Clare, died in 1893 at age two.

-Jane married Henry Rogers, a farmer, in October 1898 but Henry passed away just two years later, in January 1901.
+Jane married Henry Rogers, a farmer, in October 1898 but he passed away just two years later, in January 1901.
 When the census was taken that spring Jane was still living in Niagara and her occupation was grocer.
 The household included her three sons and her widowed sister, Emma Briscoe.
-Sometime after that Francis moved west and attended the University of Saskatchewan in Saskatoon and Wesley College in Winnipeg, Manitoba.
-He also worked for the Canadian Pacific Railway, starting around 1904 in Brandon.
+About a year later Francis moved west to work as a harvest hand and around 1903 he was hired by the Canadian Pacific Railway in Brandon, Manitoba.
+He was employed in their bridge and building department and later in the train department.
+He was stationed for awhile in Sutherland, Saskatchewan.
+Around 1911 he moved to Winnipeg to attend Wesley College then he enrolled in engineering at the University of Manitoba in the fall of 1913.

 The final period of the war, known now as the Hundred Days Offensive, started on 8 August 1918.
 The Canadians were heavily involved in operations in those last three months.
-Francis was wounded on 10 October, suffering a gunshot or shell wound to his face, and he spent about ten days at No. 8 British Red Cross Hospital in Boulogne.
+Francis was wounded on 6 October, suffering a slight gunshot or shell wound to his face, and he spent about ten days at No. 8 British Red Cross Hospital in Boulogne.
 He was also suffering from stomach problems, nervous debility and varicose veins in both legs.
-He was given sick leave in the UK from 31 October to 30 November and during that time the Armistice ended hostilities on the Western Front.
+He was given sick leave in the UK from 30 October to 30 November and he recuperated at a castle in northern Scotland.
+During that time the Armistice ended hostilities on the Western Front.
 In December Francis returned to France where he was posted to the Canadian Infantry Base Depot.
 He was assigned to Conducting Duty with the rank of Acting Captain while so employed.

-Francis returned to England at the end of January 1919 and served for another five months.
+Francis returned to England in January 1919 and served as a staff officer for the next five months.
 He was awarded the Military Cross in February 1919, for his actions in France in September 1918 at Blecourt and Cuvillers.
 He embarked from Southampton in late June 1919 on the SS Mauretania, arriving in Halifax on 3 July.
 He was discharged on demobilization on 10 July in Toronto and his intended residence was Winnipeg.

-Francis was married in Winnipeg on 16 July 1919, just a few days after returning home.
-His wife, Ada Isabella Sharman, was born in 1885 in the RM of Glenwood, Manitoba, the daughter of William and Sarah Sharman.
-She had at least four sisters and two brothers but both boys died during the war, Lieutenant William Sharman in September 1918 in France and Lieutenant Harry Sharman in March 1918 in Winnipeg.
+Francis was married in Winnipeg on 26 July 1919, just a short time after returning home.
+His wife, Ada Isabella Sharman, was born in 1885 in the RM of Glenwood, Manitoba, the daughter of William Sharman and Sarah Wilson.
+Ada had four sisters and two brothers but one of the girls, Clara Louise, died in 1904 at age 14.
+Sadly both of her brothers died during the war, Lieutenant William Sharman on 29 September 1918 in France and Lieutenant Harry Sharman on 28 March 1918 in Winnipeg.
+Francis had lived with the Sharman family in Winnipeg, before the war started, and he had kept in touch with them by letter during his time overseas.

-When the 1921 census was taken Francis and his wife were living in Sutherland, Saskatchewan, where he was employed as a stenographer with the Canadian Pacific Railway.
-He had a lengthy and prominent career with the CPR, getting promoted to chief conductor then to assistant superintendent and superintendent.
-He was also a Colonel in the militia and Officer Commanding of the 17th Field Brigade, Canadian Field Artillery.
+When the 1921 census was taken Francis and his wife were living in Sutherland (now part of Saskatoon), where he was employed as an assistant superintendent with the Canadian Pacific Railway.
+He also attended the University of Saskatchewan and graduated with an engineering degree (with “great distinction”) in 1921.
+He had a lengthy and prominent career with the CPR, eventually becoming a superintendent.
+He was also an officer in the militia, getting promoted to Lieutenant-Colonel in 1924 and commanding the 17th Field Brigade, Royal Canadian Artillery from 1924 to 1936.
 He and his wife had one son, Francis William Wootton, who was born in Saskatoon in 1922.
-Francis William graduated from the Royal Military College of Canada and went on to have a career in the military.
+Francis William graduated from the Royal Military College of Canada and went on to have a career in the military, retiring as a Brigadier-General.

-Francis Edward Wootton, MC, ED, OBE, passed away in the Ottawa Civic Hospital on 27 September 1951, at age 66.
+Lieutenant-Colonel (Retired) Francis Edward Wootton, OBE, MC, ED, passed away in the Ottawa Civic Hospital on 27 September 1951, at age 66.
 Ada died in 1959 and they are both interred at Mount Pleasant Cemetery in Toronto.
-Their son Brigadier General William Francis Wootton passed away in Kingston in 1998.
+Their son, Brigadier General Francis William Wootton, passed away in Kingston in 1998.

-Francis is commemorated on the First World War Roll of Honour for the Canadian Pacific Railway.
+Francis is commemorated on the First World War Roll of Honour for the Canadian Pacific Railway, the Wesley College Roll of Honour 1914-1918, the University of Manitoba Roll of Service 1914-1918 and the Honour Roll of St. Andrew’s Presbyterian Church in Niagara-on-the-Lake.

 By Becky Johnson